obscuritylabs/OS-CFDB/README.md

 ### How the Data is Supplied
  * JSON - Will allow for serializable data structures or integration into many other solutions.
- * MD - MarkDown is a way to display structured text.
+ * MD - MarkDown is a way to display structured text and allow readers to view the findings easily.

 |  Vulnerability Severity Rating |  Vulnerability Severity Rating |  Vulnerability Severity Rating |
 |:-:|:-:|---|